RediSearch/RediSearch/docs/commands/ft.explaincli.md

 @return

-@array-reply with a string represention the execution plan.
+@array-reply with a string representation the execution plan.

 @examples